adowlin/project-3-brew-exchange/README.md

 - The "Add Recipe" button appears as expected, and it's hover effect works as expected.
 - The "Add Recipe" button correctly directs to the Add Recipe page.
 - If a user has not yet added any recipes, a message is displayed to let them know that they have not added any recipes yet.
-- If a user has added recipes, only the recipes that where the user matches the current user's username are displayed.
+- If a user has added recipes, only the recipes where the user matches the current user's username are displayed.
-- If an unauthenticated user tried to brute-force access a profile page, they are redirected to the login page, with a flash message stating that they cannot access that page.
+- If an unauthenticated user tries to brute-force access a profile page, they are redirected to the login page, with a flash message stating that they cannot access that page.
 - If an authenticated user tries to brute-force access another user's profile page, they are redirected back to their own profile page, with a flash message informing them of the error.

 #### Add & Edit Recipe Pages
 Manual testing was performed on the following aspects of the Add Recipe & Edit Recipe pages:

-- When adding or edited a recipe, the form correctly populates lists for brew methods, roast levels, and grind sizes, in the dropdown menus.
+- When adding or editing a recipe, the form correctly populates lists for brew methods, roast levels, and grind sizes, in the dropdown menus.
 - When adding or editing a recipe, the number input fields validate that a number has been entered.
 - When adding or editing a recipe, the form validates whitespace values.
 - When editing a recipe, the form correctly pre-populates the existing values for each field of the existing recipe.
 - The "Contact Us" link directs to the Contact page correctly.
-- The "Cancel" button correctly recirects back to the user's profile without submitting the form.
+- The "Cancel" button correctly redirects back to the user's profile without submitting the form.
 - If an unauthenticated user tries to brute-force access the Add or Edit recipe pages, they are redirected to the login page.
 - If an authenticated user tries to brute-force access the Edit recipe page for a recipe that they did not create, they are redirected back to their own profile.
-- If the "admin" superuser tries to brute-force access the Edit recipe page for any recipe regardall of the creator, they are correctly allowed to access the page & edit the recipe.
+- If the "admin" superuser tries to brute-force access the Edit recipe page for any recipe regardless of the creator, they are correctly allowed to access the page & edit the recipe.

 #### Deleting A Recipe